 The Bentway provides accessible public washrooms, located in the middle of the site just west of the skate trail.
-Please note: Due to COVID-19, a limited number of stalls are available and masks are required to access these facilities.
-Please practice safe physical distancing protocols while visiting.
-Washrooms and site furniture are available for people to use until 7:30pm only.
+Washrooms and site furniture are available for people to use until 8pm only.

 Can you accommodate special dietary restrictions?

-As meals are prepared and pre-packaged off site, and the menus being prepared are for this event only, we are not able to accommodate specific dietary restrictions beyond the meat and vegetarian options that are available.
+As meals are prepared and off site, and the menus being prepared are for this event only, we are not able to accommodate specific dietary restrictions beyond the meat and vegetarian options that are available.
+Meat and vegetarian items will be served at all tables, but will be kept on separate platters.
 The Depanneur will try and clarify any potential allergens in the event description.
 If you have specific questions about ingredients, please contact The Depanneur directly.

 Can I BYOB?

-There will not be any beverages included in the meals.
-Some non-alcoholic beverages may be available for purchase on site, and there are water fountains on The Bentway property.
-You are encouraged to bring a beverage of your choice, but be aware that City of Toronto by-laws prohibit the consumption of alcohol in public.
+There will be still water served with the meals, some non-alcoholic beverages may be available for purchase on site, and there are water fountains on The Bentway site.
+You are encouraged to bring a beverage of your choice, but be aware that City of Toronto by-laws technically prohibit the consumption of alcohol in public.